1 Purpose

 Our people will be fit for work by:

-Our people will advise their leader if they:
+Our people will advise their Leader if they:

 - are unfit for work

-- have a condition, medical condition and/or medication that may affect their ability to undertake their work in a safe and effective manner
+- have a condition, medical condition and/or medication that may affect their ability to undertake their work in a safe and effective manner with such notifications to

 - know or suspect that their colleague is unfit for work.